Business Honors Program

-- Students may sign up for 2 hours of tutoring per subject, per week.
+- Students may sign up for two hours of tutoring per subject, per week.

-- Students to receive tutoring should come prepared with textbooks, notes, and questions.
+- Students who receive tutoring should come prepared with textbooks, notes, and questions.

 - Tutors will not read and analyze cases or work on homework for students receiving tutoring.

-- Tutoring services are provided for BUS 302L but NOT for BUS 302.
-For example, if you did not pass the Statistics lower division exam in 302L, you may get tutoring for SOM 120.
+- Tutoring services are provided for BUS 302L but usually NOT for BUS 302.
+For example, if you did not pass the Statistics lower-division exam in 302L, you may get tutoring for SOM 120.
 However, please do not ask tutors to do your case analysis.

-- To cancel an appointment, contact your tutor directly via text or email OR cancel from the confirmation email you received from Genbook.
+- To cancel an appointment, contact your tutor directly via text or email OR cancel from the confirmation email you received as confirmation of your appointment.
 You may also send an email to firstname.lastname@example.org (Do not call the Business Honors Office or Director as we do not have access to appointment information.)

 - Questions?
 Need to reschedule?
 Please email email@example.com

 Giving back to the community is an important part of the Business Honors Program.
 Business Honors Program students participate in a number of philanthropic activities throughout the year.
-These activities have included food and clothing drives for local charitable organizations, "Feed the Homeless" at the House of Blues, and the Los Angeles AIDS Walk.
-The Business Honors Program selects a number of organizations and events to work with each year.
+These activities have included food and clothing drives for local charitable organizations, such as M.E.N.D.
+Poverty - Los Angeles, and the Los Angeles AIDS Walk.
+The Business Honors Program selects organizations and events to work with each year.

 Produced and edited by Lauryn Lawton, BHP student (2019)